tc39/proposal-string-replaceall/README.md

 Alternative 2.2: As 2.1, but additionally allow callable `replaceValue` for more consistency with `replace`.
 Both 2.1 and 2.2 add complexity and overhead to the implementation.

+Note that if alternative 1.2 is chosen above, then we need to support `GetSubstitution` semantics for `replaceValue` for consistency.

 ### `RegExp.prototype[@@replaceAll]`

 3. There will be no new `RegExp.prototype[@@replaceAll]` function.
 Depending on the chosen solution for `searchValue`, RegExp arguments either throw or are forwarded to `@@replace`.